Sonu-GIT-byte/social-media_platform/README.md

 - **CSS**: For styling the login page.
 - **JavaScript**: For client-side form validation.

-- How to Run the Project
+## How to Run the Project on locally code editor:
-Clone or Download

-Clone this repository or download the ZIP file and extract it.
-Open the Files

-Navigate to the project folder.
+Make sure you have Node.js installed.
+# Install dependencies: npm install express bcrypt body-parser
+to run take codes from above  files and save  in the respective files .

+# Run the server:node server.js
-Open login.html or registration.html in a web browser to view the pages.
+# Open a browser and go to http://localhost:3000.
-Test the Functionality

-Use valid and invalid inputs to test the validation features.
-Observe the real-time feedback and error handling.
-Customizing

-Modify styles.css to customize the design.
-Add or enhance JavaScript logic in script.js to meet specific needs.

-#Before running the project, ensure you have **Node.js** and **npm** (Node Package Manager) installed on your machine.
+# Before running the project, ensure you have **Node.js** and **npm** (Node Package Manager) installed on your machine.

 - [Download Node.js](https://nodejs.org/)